Sup-21/QR-Generator/README.md

 # QR Generator
-  land used HTML, CSS, javascript, Express.js with Node.js
+  used HTML, CSS, javascript, Express.js with Node.js

 ## Description:
   QR Generator is a web application that allows users to generate QR codes by entering text.